hotosm/raw-data-api/docs/CONFIG_DOC.md

-Before getting started on config Make sure you have https://www.postgresql.org/ setup in your machine.
+Before getting started on config Make sure you have [Postgres](https://www.postgresql.org/) and [Postgis](https://postgis.net/) setup in your machine.

 ## Compulsary Configuration